MiSpitieris/BC-with-PI-priors/README.md

 ---
 ## STAN folder
-The **STAN** folder contains the stan code for the models in Sections 3, 4 and 5.
+The **STAN** folder contains the stan code for the models in Sections 3, 4, 5, 6 and 7.

 More specifically:

 - The **Windkessel** folder contains the stan code for the models in Sections 3 and 5.
 - The **Heat_equation** folder contains the stan code for the models in Section 4.
+- The **Baseline_comparison** folder contains the stan code for the models in Section 6.
+- The **Approximations** folder contains the stan code for the models in Section 7.

 ## Data folder
 The **Data** folder contains blood flow data used to simulate blood pressures in Section 3 and the real data used in Section 5.